iqm-finland/KQCircuits/docs/user_guide/simulation/gmsh_elmer_export.rst

         'gmsh_n_threads':10,        # <-- Threads per simulation
         'gmsh_mem':'64G',           # <-- Allocated memory per simulation
         'gmsh_time':'00:10:00',     # <-- Maximum time per simulation

+        'env_setup_cmds': ["module load elmer"] # <- Optional commands which can be used to setup the environment on the remote platform.
+                                                     An alternative is to add the commands to the remote profile file (e.g. `~/.bashrc`)
     }

 Additionally the account and partition info must be given: